 Making referrals out of advocates

-In today’s Internet-driven world, customers have more power than ever and it’s your responsibility to take advantage of that power.
-92% of consumers trust a peer recommendation more than traditional advertising and referred customers are less likely to leave.
+In today’s internet-driven world, customers have more power than ever and it’s your responsibility to take advantage of that power.
+As many as 92% of consumers trust a peer recommendation more than traditional advertising and referred customers are less likely to leave.

 Examples of great referral programs